sfilippone/psblas3/README.md

    We use the C interface to AMD.

 6. If you have CUDA available, use
-   --enable-cuda           to compile CUDA-enabled methods --with-cudadir=<path>   to specify the CUDA toolkit location --with-cudacc=XX,YY,ZZ  to specify a list of target CCs (compute capabilities) to compile the CUDA code for.
+   - `--enable-cuda`           to compile CUDA-enabled methods
+   - `--with-cudadir=<path>`   to specify the CUDA toolkit location
+   - `--with-cudacc=XX,YY,ZZ`  to specify a list of target CCs (compute capabilities).

-The configure script will generate a Make.inc file suitable for building the library.
+The configure script will generate a `Make.inc` file suitable for building the library.
 The script is capable of recognizing the needed libraries with their default names; if they are in unusual places consider adding the paths with `--with-libs`, or explicitly specifying the names in